Genealogical constructions of population models: Introduction

 where the sum is over all permutations of $\{1,\ldots ,N\}$.
 In other words, we {\em average out\/} over the (uniform) distribution of the assignment of individuals to levels.
-This yields the generator of the neutral Moran model, which has the same dynamics as the model above, except that when the clock $\pi_{(i,j)}$ rings, it is equally likely to be the individual at either level which dies.
-It is also a simple matter to see that the genealogical trees relating individuals in the population are governed by the Kingman coalescent, just as for the Moran model.
+We then observe that for $f\in B(E^N)$

+for any choice of $x$ satisfying $z_N=\frac 1N\sum_{i=1}^N\delta_{ x_i}$.
+Theorem \ref{mf}\ then implies that for any solution $\tilde {Z}$ of the martingale problem for $C_N$ there exist solutions $X^N$ and $\hat {X}^N$ of the martingale problems for $A$ and $\hat {A}$ respectively, such that $Z^N$ and $\hat {Z}^N$ have the same distribution as $\tilde {Z}^ N$.
 In other words, our model is really just the classical Moran model, but augmented with a very particular labeling of the individuals in the population.
-A nice property of this labeling, is that the model for a population of size $N$ is embedded in that for a population of size $N+k$ for $k\geq 1$ and so it is straightforward to identify what will happen in the limit as $N\rightarrow\infty$.
-Passing to the limit corresponds to taking the diffusion approximation for the unlabeled population.
-The de Finetti Theorem guarantees that the empirical distribution $Z_N(t)$ converges and it must converge to the same limit as that of the Moran model (namely the Fleming-Viot diffusion).
-Meanwhile, the genealogy of a sample of size $n$ does not change as we increase the population size since, by construction, it is determined by looking at the lowest $n$ levels.
+A nice property of this labeling, is that the model for a population of size $N$ is embedded in that for a population of size $M$ for any $M>N$, and so it is straightforward to identify what will happen in the limit as $N\rightarrow\infty$.